hapi-server/data-specification/README.md

 - ask for just the time parameter: just the time column
 - ask for a single, non-time dataset parameter (like ‘parameters=Bx’): a time column and one data column

-The data endpoint also takes the 'parameters' option, and so behaves the same way as the info endpoint in terms of which columns are included in the response.
+The data endpoint also takes the `parameters` option, and so behaves the same way as the `info` endpoint in terms of which columns are included in the response.

 ## data